Separate, Measure and Conquer: Faster Algorithms for Max 2-CSP and Counting Dominating Sets

-It also improves on the fastest known polynomial-space running times for Max Cut on cubic, maximum degree~4, and general graphs.
-The Max Cut problem, a special case of \mcsp, is to find a bipartition of the vertices of a given graph maximizing the number of edges crossing the bipartition.
+{ This improves respectively on the previous best polynomial-space running times of $\Ostar{r^{m/6}}$, $\Ostar{r^{3m/16}}$, and $\Ostar{r^{19m/100}}$, all from \cite{ScottS07}.
+It also improves on the fastest known polynomial-space running times for \textsc{Max Cut} on cubic, maximum degree~4, and general graphs.
+The \textsc{Max Cut} problem, a special case of \mtcsp, is to find a bipartition of the vertices of a given graph maximizing the number of edges crossing the bipartition.
+Its previously fastest polynomial-space algorithms were the one by Scott and Sorkin \cite{ScottS07} for cubic, maximum degree~4, and general graphs.

-Theorem \ref{CSPthm} also extends instantly to Polynomial CSP (PCSP) and Ring CSP (RCSP).
-The terminology is defined in \cite{PCSP}, and the extensions follow immediately from the fact that the algorithm here depends only on the Reductions 0, I, II, and III.
-(Other transformations affect the separation and the analysis of the algorithm, but do not change the instance itself.)
-Consequences include the ability to efficiently solve graph bisection, to count Max $r$-SAT solutions, find judicious partitions, and compute the Ising partition function; the formulation of these and other problems as PCSPs is given in \cite{PCSP}.
-Specifically, we have the following two theorems.
+Theorem \ref{CSPthm} extends instantly to generalizations of \mcsp introduced by Scott and Sorkin in \cite{PCSP}: Ring CSP (RCSP), where the scores take values in an arbitrary ring, and Polynomial CSP (PCSP), where the scores are multivariate formal polynomials.
+In analogy with the definition of a \mcsp instance in and around \eqref{score}, an instance $I=(G,\mathcal{S})$ of RCSP over a ring $R$ and domain $[r]$ is composed of a graph $G=(V,E)$ and a set $\mathcal{S}$ of score functions: a \emph{dyadic} score function $s_e : [r]^2 \rightarrow R$ for each edge $e \in E$, a \emph{monadic} score function $s_v : [r] \rightarrow R$ for each vertex $v \in V$, and a \emph{niladic} score function $s_{\emptyset} : [r]^0 \rightarrow R$.
+The score of an assignment $\phi : V \rightarrow [r]$ is the ring element